sian-davies/cam_ds_bank_of_england/README.md

 ```
 Note: an HTML version was created with [jupyter nbconvert](https://github.com/jupyter/nbconvert) to showcase this project in Github Pages.

-The notebook is too large to preview, please click the View in Colab button at the top to view.
+The notebook is too large to preview, please click the Open in Colab button at the top to view.

 ## Acknowledgements